 Charting monthly temperature changes can confirm ovulation but cannot predict it.
 Some women also monitor their cervical mucus while charting BBT.
 Just before ovulation, a woman’s cervical mucus becomes thin, slippery, and stretchy.
 Cervical mucus monitoring is a natural way to help a woman identify her most fertile days.

-A urine test determines when and if you ovulate by detecting an increase in luteinizing hormone (LH) levels in the urine.
+A urine test determines when and if you ovulate by detecting luteinising hormone (LH) levels.
 A surge in the level of LH triggers the release of an egg.
 If the test result is positive, it suggests that ovulation will occur in the next 24–48 hours.
 It gives you an idea of the best time to have sex to try to get pregnant.